romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationFields.rst

     Required?
         No
     Description
         Contains the CSS selector which will be used to fetch the block containing the field messages.
-It is a second selection layout for the feedback container (``settings.feedbackContainerSelector``): it allows adding static HTML contents which wont be cleaned by JavaScript during the feedback refreshing.
+It's a second selection layout for the feedback container (``settings.feedbackContainerSelector``): it allows adding static HTML contents which wont be cleaned up by JavaScript during the feedback refreshing.

         Note that the marker ``#FIELD#`` is dynamically replaced by the name of the field.